nyorain/bugged/README.md

 Does not perform any macro and template magic that itself provides a nice habitat for those little beasts.
 Does only what it has to.
 And this well.
 You don't need any magic to exterminate bugs.
+(Requires C++11 though since it got way better flamethrowers than the old and boring stuff).

 __Use these 3 weapons instead:__